SatyamPandey-07/STUDY_PLANNER/README.md

 - **AI-Powered Suggestions**: Smart task prioritization and scheduling
 - **Study Groups**: Collaborative study sessions and group goals
 - **Advanced Theming**: More customization options and dark mode improvements

-## 📞 Support

-For questions or issues:
-- Check the troubleshooting section above
-- Review the code documentation in the source files
-- Create an issue if you find bugs or have suggestions

 ---